Student Conduct Process

 The Appeal Panel is composed of three (3) Kent State faculty or staff members appointed by the vice president for student affairs who are trained by the Office of Student Conduct.
 The Appeal Panel will provide a recommendation in writing to the vice president for student affairs (or designee) within 15 days of receipt of the appeal.
 The vice president for enrollment management and student affairs (or designee) will provide a written decision within 15 days of receipt from the Appeal Panel.
 The decision will be provided to the accused student and complainant via communication from the Office of Student Conduct.
 See the Code of Student Conduct for additional information regarding appeals.

 If a student accepts responsibility for a campus violation (or is found responsible), the following sanctions may be assigned:

 - Academic Reflection

-- Alcohol / Substance Abuse Educational Course
+- Alcohol, Substance Abuse, or other Educational Course

 - Community Service

-- Counseling referral
+- Counseling Referral

 - Disciplinary Dismissal

 - Disciplinary Probation